blandersonw/AutoDeck/README.md

 There is an epidemic in American education.

-The United States' most brilliant minds estimate that millions of hours are wasted annually.
+The United States' most brilliant minds estimate that millions of hours are wasted annually - from rural elementary schools to the nation's most prestigious Universities.

-We are, of course, speaking about the creation of meaningless presentations -- from rural elementary schools to the nation's most prestigious Universities.
+We are, of course, speaking about the creation of meaningless presentations.
+In a feeble attempt to reduce their own workload, teachers brutally force students to create presentations unrelated to the students' true interests.

 Dubbed the "eighth millenium problem", automatic slide deck generation has puzzled software engineers and machine learning specialists for decades.

 We solved it.